 ASD Researchers at UNC

-Kara Hume, Ph.D., is an Advanced Research Scientist at the Frank Porter Graham Child Development Institute at UNC-Chapel Hill, as well as a Research Associate Professor in the School of Education.
+Kara Hume, Ph.D., is an Associate Professor in the UNC School of Education and a Faculty Fellow at the Frank Porter Graham Child Development Institute.
+She is also the director of the National Clearinghouse on Autism Evidence and Preactice.
 Her research interests include Classroom and home-based intervention strategies for young children, school-age children, and adolescents with developmental disabilities; use of structured teaching strategies with individuals with autism spectrum disorders (ASD); professional development and implementation support for special education service providers; identification, review, and evaluation of evidence based practices for individuals with ASD.

 Additonal current work includes the Family Implemented TEACCH for Toddlers study (FITT,http://fitt.fpg.unc.edu/) supporting families with toddlers on the autism spectrum funded by Maternal and Childrens Health Bureau, as well as a study to support the independent functioning of adolescents and adults through the use of work systems, funded by the Organization for Autism Research.